akula802/Docker-Django-MySQL/README.md

 ### PREREQUISITES

-You must have _Docker_ and _docker compose_ installed in order for this to work.
+You must have _Docker_ and _docker-compose_ installed in order for this to work.

 ### IINITIAL SETUP INSTRUCTIONS